 “… long, sorry decline has left the 140-year-old company a shell of its former self.
 Today, it is fighting for its very survival.
 Western Union fell victim to technological advances…”

-Xoom’s fifteen-plus-years history is full of missed opportunities and second chances.
+Xoom’s two-decade-plus history is full of missed opportunities and second chances.
 The child of the so-called “PayPal Mafia” and protege of Sequoia Capital, Xoom was founded in 2001 to disrupt cross-border remittances.
 At that point, Western Union already had a website where customers could initiate and track money transfers, but it seemed clunky and wasn’t attracting much usage.
-The shift of remittances online was expected imminently, so creating an online-only provider with a better user experience was a no-brainer.
+The shift to online remittances was expected imminently, so creating an online-only provider with a better user experience was a no-brainer.

 “Only when the tide goes out do you discover who’s been swimming naked.”